 First, assume anything you like in the U.S., like Coke or McDonald's, will cost the same in Mexico (Coke *is* cheaper than it is in the US, but don't count on eating and drinking like you do in the US and saving any real money).
 Eat local produce and street food to get by cheaply.
 Beer is cheap.

 Secondly, take local buses, not cabs, and travel overland rather than flying.

 When it comes to accommodation, it really does depend on what sort of travel style suits you.
 We usually spend around $15-20 a night per person in Mexico on a nice, safe, and clean guesthouse.

 Do I Need Shots?

 You don't need to specifically get any vaccinations before heading to Mexico.
 You could see your doctor beforehand to see if they recommend getting anything specific, but for the most part, most tourists don't bother with anything.

 One thing to keep in mind, though, is that mosquitoes can be a real risk in Mexico, whether it's dengue or zika.
 Look up whether either disease is flying rampant through where you'll be visiting, and if so, take precautions against getting bitten.

-Should I Make Reservations in Mexico?
+Should I Make Reservations?
 Where Should I Stay?

-I do make reservations when I travel in Mexico, because I prefer to have peace of mind that I'll have somewhere to stay that night and that I know it'll be comfortable and safe.
+We make reservations when we travel in Mexico, because we prefer to have peace of mind that we'll have somewhere to stay that night and that we know it'll be comfortable and safe.